Have you had a UTI test and received negative results, even though you have symptoms of a UTI?

 #7.
 Epithelial Cells As An Immune Response Are Overlooked

 Epithelial cells are the delicate tissue that can be found lining most of the urinary tract, including the bladder.
-When you have a UTI, your body can shed these cells as part of its defence against pathogens that form biofilms or intracellular bacterial communities (IBCs).
+When you have a UTI, your body can shed epithelial cells as part of its defense against pathogens that form biofilms or intracellular bacterial communities (IBCs).

 The body is pretty amazing really.
 Pathogens invade and start to form communities on and inside the bladder lining cells, and your body starts sacrificing its own cells, in an attempt to foil the plan.

 Historically, if these epithelial cells were found in urine that tested negative for bacteria, the cells were considered to be sample contamination.
 It is now clear that the presence of epithelial cells can actually be an indication of an underlying, embedded infection.